Current Vacancies

 Our people

-Citizens Advice South Warwickshire has a Trustee Board of twelve people who are all volunteers.
+Citizens Advice South Warwickshire has a Trustee Board of people who are all volunteers.
 Our Trustees bring a wide range of professional skills and knowledge and insight of the district to the planning of the service.
 The Trustees, in conjunction with the CEO, are ultimately responsible for setting the strategy and budget for the service.
-Day-to-day running and further development of the organisation is the responsibility of the CEO who, alongside a senior management team, oversees the delivery of our services.
+Day to day running and further development of the organisation is the responsibility of the CEO who, alongside the Operations Manager, Targeted Services Manager, Telephony Manager and our Quality Compliance and Service Delivery Manager, oversee the delivery of our services.

-CASW has 30 paid staff members and is proud to have over 40 volunteers working in various roles, with more joining our training programs all the time.
-These roles include reception, administration, generalist advice, money advice, research and campaign work, and more.
+CASW has 33 FTE paid staff members and is proud to have over 58 volunteers working in various roles, with more joining our training programmes all the time.
+These roles include reception and administration, generalist advice, supervisors, money advice, research and campaigns work, financial capability, money mentors, IT support and more.
 These volunteer roles have expanded in recent years and the service is actively developing volunteers to support its offer.

 Our clients